skills/secure-code-game/README.md

 - **What you'll build**: You will develop fixes on functional but vulnerable code.
 - **Prerequisites**: In this course, you will need some knowledge of `python3` for most levels and `C` for Level 2.
 - **How long**: This course is five levels long and takes 8-10 hours to complete.

-In this course, you will:

-1.
-2.
-3.

 ### How to start this course